-The Tor network is a non-commercial network of people around the world who provide free network infrastructure so users can anonymize their IP address while surfing the Internet.
-However, the Tor network does not guarantee availability or minimum bandwidth.
-Unfortunately, this is beyond the control of the eBlocker.
-We can only provide very easy access to Tor through eBlocker.
+The Tor (The Onion Routing Project) network is a non-commercial network of people around the world who provide free network infrastructure so users can anonymize their IP address while surfing the Internet.
+However, the Tor network does not guarantee availability or minimum bandwidth, both of which can have a critical effect on the user experience when visiting websites and streaming services.

-Tor’s anonymization feature doesn’t provide additional protection when you use a service you need to sign in to (such as online shopping, reading web mail, etc.): the provider knows who you are anyway.
-If you are using a Tor network connection, they may even think that your account is being compromised and, at worst, block it.
+Tor’s anonymization feature doesn’t provide privacy protection when a service you use requires you to sign or log in (such as online shopping, reading web mail, etc.): once you log in to the service, the provider knows who you are anyway.
+If you are using a Tor network connection for these services, they may even suspect that your account has been compromised and, may, at worst, block the account.

-Activate Tor only if you want to access sensitive content and make sure you can’t be identified by your IP address.
-For example, you can turn on Tor when you’re researching a health problem to make sure the health portal can never identify you and connect you to the disease you’re researching.
+Our suggestion:Only activate Tor when you want to access personal, sensitive content and want to make sure you can’t be identified by your IP address.
+For example, turn on Tor when you’re researching a health problem to make sure the health portal can never identify you directly and connect your internet activity to the medical issue you’re researching.

 There are two options for the Tor network.